krompaco/hotwired-aspnet/README.md

 npm run dev
 ```

-Or if you don't need any JS built this will work faster:
+Or if you don't need any JS watched and built while working this will work faster:

 ```
+npm run prodbuild
 npm run dev:css
 ```